AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/client-side-libraries.md

 The AEM Project Archetype automatically sets up this integration.
 Next, explore how it works.

-1. Open a command line terminal and install the **ui.frontend** module using the `npm install` command:
+1. Open a command-line terminal and install the **ui.frontend** module using the `npm install` command:

     ```shell
     $ cd ~/code/aem-guides-wknd/ui.frontend